lsolovey/line-server/README.md

 3. Running the system.

-    * To start application and load the file into cassandra:
+    * To start application and load the file into Cassandra:
       >run.sh file_path

     * To start application without loading the file: